DannyDainton/newman-reporter-htmlextra/README.md

 ### Show Only Failures

 If you have mulitiple requests in your collections the report can become quite verbose, I've added a flag option to just create the report with only the requests that have `Failed` tests.
-The is very similar to the default report but the folder will already be expanded, if thier are any failed tests.
+This is very similar to the default report but the folders will already be expanded, if their are any failed tests.

 ![Failed Requests View](./examples/Failed_Requests_View.PNG)